 How Much Car Insurance Should I Get?

 For middle-class families, many insurance experts recommend purchasing at a 100/300 policy – that is, liability coverage of $100,000 per person, $300,000 per accident.
-But the wealthier are, and the more you have in assets that could be seized to satisfy a personal injury judgment against you, the more insurance you ought to have.
+But the wealthier you are, and the more assets you have that could be seized to satisfy a personal injury judgment against you, the more insurance you ought to have.

 One often-overlooked type of auto insurance coverage pays the policyholder and people riding in his or her car for injuries caused by an uninsured or underinsured driver.
-Suppose you are hit by an at-fault driver from Arkansas who carries only the $15,000 minimum in liability coverage.
+This would be useful if you are hit by an at-fault driver from Arkansas who carries only the $15,000 minimum in liability coverage.